Skip to main content

 info

 There is no limit to the number of execution algorithm parameters you can create.
-The parameters just need to be a dictionary with string keys and primitive values (values that can be serialized over the wire, such as ints, floats, and strings).
+The parameters must be a dictionary with string keys and primitive values (values that can be serialized over the wire, such as ints, floats, and strings).

 Writing execution algorithms